JLeeHPA/running-challenge/README.md

   params[:run_record].require([:date, :difficulty, :distance, :time]) #requires :date, :difficulty, :distance, :time to be as an embedded hash in :run_record params.require(:run_record).permit(:date, :difficulty, :distance, :time, :notes) #permits the preceding required parameters to be a part of the :run_record object
   ```

+The problem with adding `:distance` or `:time` to the model is that the parameters are processed in the model after the controller.
+If :pace is calculated in the controller and `:time` is missing, then Ruby will throw an error because `:distance` is being divided by a `nil` value.
+Therefore, `:time` at least needs to validated in the controller stage.

 Now, if either pace is non-empty or any of the required fields are missing, an error is raised to the development environment.
 For example, an error will return if:

   ```bash